adrianskelton/project-2/README.md

 ---

+# User Stories

 ## Target Audience

-Anyone wanting to play the game of rock paper scissors
+The game is targeted at anyone wanting to play the game of rock paper scissors.

 #### Visitor goals

-- The main goal is to let the user play rock paper scissors.
+- As a user I wanted to play a game of rock paper scissors.
 - The user should understand the rules of the game and play it easily.
 - The user should be able to easily navigate the controls of the game.
 - The user should be able to see their score on the scoreboard if they get a good score this is shown at the end of the game.